 In some instances we will request your consent to collect and use your personal information such as when conducting equality and diversity surveys or for customer profiling.
 In these instances, we will tell you why we are requesting the information and what the information will be used for.
 We may also request your explicit consent when collecting and using particularly sensitive information as described in the section below.

 In all instances where you have provided your consent, you can withdraw this at any time– please see the section headed “Right to Withdraw Consent” below.

 How we use particularly sensitive personal information

 “Special categories” of particularly sensitive personal information require higher levels of protection.
-We need to have further justification for collecting, storing and using this type of personal information.
-We may process special categories of personal information in the situations below:
+We need to have further justification for collecting, storing, and using this type of personal information.
+We may process special categories of personal information in the situations listed below.